ChrisWhealy/parse-sap-odata/README.md

 ### Create a Build Script

-In your app's `build.rs`, run the generator for your desired OData service:
+In your app's build script (`build.rs`), run the generator for your desired OData service:

 ```rust
 use parse_sap_odata::utils::parse_odata::gen_src;